 Heather Happel was introduced to Pilates though Mat work, and loved the initial challenge it posed in her body.
 She stayed committed because of the changes she felt happening to her posture, strength, body composition, and balance.
-She became certified by PhysicalMind Institute to teach classical Pilates in 2007.
-Heather has a passion for anatomy, movement, figuring out correctable problems, and helping people find their strengths: Often returning them to activities they thought were no longer possible.
-She has clients ranging in age from 14 to 89; golfers, athletes of all levels, deconditioned populations, and the weekend warriors.
+She became certified by PhysicalMind Institute to teach Pilates in 2007.
+Heather has a passion for anatomy, movement, figuring out correctable problems, and helping others find their strengths: Often returning them to activities they thought were no longer possible.
+She has clients ranging in age from 19 to 93; golfers, athletes of all levels, deconditioned populations, and the weekend warriors.

 Heather has continued her education with certificates in Anatomy in Clay; Demi-Barre certification; Power Plate certification; Multiple conferences on movement and pain reduction; and Pelvic Floor workshops.
-Most recently she has completed the Master Trainer program with the Pilates Sports Center in Los Angeles.
-She is looking forward to continuing the work of Joseph Pilates and sharing it with the next generation of teachers.
+In 2018 she completed the Master Trainer program through Pilates Sports Center in Los Angeles.
+Teaching the next generation of instructors is a highlight of her studio time.
+When not in the studio, Heather enjoys staying active outdoors.
+Hiking, mountain biking, fly fishing, gardening, and creating custom tea blends with herbs she grows and forages.
+Pilates has enhanced the longevity of all these activities for sure!

 As an Occupational Therapist I have spent 35 years playing with children ages birth to 21, primarily focusing on Neurological and Learning conditions and approaches.